cydowing/PulseWaves/README.txt

 PulseWaves
 ==========

-This is an IDL implementation of PulseWaves version is 0.3 (revision 9) created by Antoine Cottin (Carbomap Ltd)
+This project is an IDL implementation of PulseWaves version is 0.3 (revision 9) created by Antoine Cottin (Carbomap Ltd)

 PulseWaves is a Vendor neutral full waveform data format created by Martin Isenburg (RapidLasso).